mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 You can also create a publisher that broadcasts the reference data changes to interested parties and systems if your git service provider (GitHub, GitLab etc.) has a method for listening of change events to the repository.
-Alternatively, you can build your own publisher by detecting the changes.
+Alternatively, you can build your own publisher by detecting the changes periodically.

 I have found it useful to define the codes as typed and human-readable format instead of numeric values.
 In a corporate environment, debugging code values